jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - Regardless, abstract concepts and unique entities are singular
     - Singular and plural forms of a noun may denote different concepts, so both may appear (qualified) in the CV

-<span style="color:red;">\*Svenonius (2005)</span> explains the intended effect of this standard: CVs where every term is "context independent", i.e. self-contained and thus reusable.
+<span style="color:red; padding-left:30px;">\*Svenonius (2005)</span> explains the intended effect of this standard: CVs where every term is "context independent", i.e. self-contained and thus reusable.
 However, context independence is "not normally operative in classification schemes where the verbal headings are governed by the principle of hierarchical force."

 ##### Typographic forms